pudymody/pudymody.github.io/_posts/2016-09-07-making-images-with-an-excel-file.md

 }, {});
 {% endhighlight %}

 Now we need to set our range of cells, and set the column width to be 1px.
 As neither of two allow us to set our row height, i have to edit the file and set it manually, so no step for this.
-We also need to make our workbook object, which is goin to be written.
+We also need to make our workbook object, which is going to be written.
 {% highlight js %}
 dataFile["!ref"] = XLSX.utils.encode_range({
 	s : { c: 0, r: 0},